jhsware/koa-restish/README.md

 The library consists of a server-side and a client-side part.
 The client-side code is isomorphic, so it runs both in a browser and on Node.js.

+One of the greatest points of confusion with REST was how to use the verbs GET, PUT, POST and DELETE (okay, the last one is probably the least ambiguous).
+In RESTish they are simply called create, query, update and delete.

 The server-side library defines your endpoints.
 The syntax is very similar to ordinary express or koa routes.
+If you have exprience of REST you will feel right at home.
+This is where you integrate your API:s and data sources.
+You also implement your session handling at this level allowing your frontend application to access the RESTish API directly from the browser.
+Note: if you do server-side rendering, you need to pass you cookies to the RESTish API, see example.

 The client-side library abstracts data fetching and handles endpoint caching.
 This allows the library to transparently share API-state across multiple components in a single page application.
+By sharing state through caching you don't have to worry about the performance penalty of repeating calls to the API.
+Once an endpoint has been cached the results will be returned immediately through a `Promise.resolve()`.
+This makes the code more readable with less dependency between components.

 Because RESTish uses the mental model of a REST API, it is easy to learn and lowers the cost of migration by several orders of magnitude.
+This lightweight approach is a perfect candidate to run on a serverless platform, integrating your micro-services.

 ## Server-side code example using KoaJS